networkteam/sentry_client/README.md

 ### LogWriter

 The extension comes with a LogWriter which is enabled by default for the error loglevel and forward messages to Sentry.
-You can disable (EM) or configure it for specific components:
+You can enable it in EM or configure it for specific components:

 ```php
 $GLOBALS['TYPO3_CONF_VARS']['LOG']['YourVendor]['YourExtension]['Controller']['writerConfiguration'] = [